gilben1/shTab/README.md

 ## Installing from Release
 1. Download the install file
-    The install files are located with their associated release tag, found in the [Tags](https://gitlab.com/gilben/shTab/tags) section of Gitlab.
+    The install files are located with their associated release tag, found in the [Tags](https://gitlab.com/gilben/shTab/tags) section.
 There you will find the `.xpi` install files.
 Download the `.xpi` to your machine.

 2. Navigate to where you downloaded the install file